spqdeusto1617/SPQ08/README.md

  - Compile sources of the project: <br />
  `mvn compile`
 - Open **mailServer** folder in your Intellij IDEA in order to run the server. <br />**IMPORTANT:** Intellij will ask you if you want to import it as maven project.
 DO IT.
 - Edit configurations and add codebase in VM option.
-You should specify path to classes which will be in `/target/classes/`.
-Example: <br />`-Djava.rmi.server.codebase=file:/home/inigo/workspace/Java/SPQ08/mailServer/target/classes/`
+You should specify path to **common** module classes which will be in `/target/classes/`.
+Example: <br />`-Djava.rmi.server.codebase=file:/home/inigo/workspace/Java/SPQ08/common/target/classes/`
 - Run **mailServer** from IDE by clicking `run` button.

 You should see message like: